Shrouk-Ibrahim/Jobify/README.md

    - Job Details → When clicking on a job
    - Profile → User Information & Settings
    - Notifications → Application Updates & Reminders
+   - Admin Panel (For admins only) → Manage Applications